beruda/WA-53-21-Kremic/README.md

     REPOSITORY                    TAG         IMAGE ID       CREATED              SIZE
     jupyter                       latest      b48ba2a9f1f0   About a minute ago   7.02GB ...

+Next, go to [this link](https://www.kaggle.com/shayanfazeli/heartbeat) and download the data as a ZIP file.
+Extract it into `/path/to/extracted/WA-53-21-Kremic/notebook/data`.

 Now, you can run a container with your jupyter image, with the following command: